London Declares major Incident Over Omicron Spread - UrduPoint

 "It's right that London's key agencies work closely together to minimise the impact on our city, including helping to protect the vital vaccination programme," he added.

-Britain has recorded record case numbers for three days in a row, prompting the introduction of new regulations and reports of another lockdown on the way.
+Britain recorded record case numbers for three days in a row during the week, prompting the introduction of new regulations and reports of another lockdown on the way.

+It announced 90,418 cases on Saturday, a slight fall on Friday, although weekend numbers are usually a little lower.